wjmcknight/post-install-notes/void.md

 ## Enable nonfree Repository

-We'll also switch to the same faster mirror then sync.
+We'll also switch to the a faster mirror then sync.

 ```console
 sudo xbps-install void-repo-nonfree